 Once all the pieces are in place, your only job left is to come across as the best version of yourself.
 Relaxed, natural, approachable.
 As obvious as that sounds, sometimes the most difficult thing to do in front of a camera is nothing at all.
 An experienced business headshot photographer will be able to work with you to achieve a corporate headshot that is simple yet striking, professional yet uniquely you.

-If you are interested in further discussing corporate headshots for you or your team, email me at [email protected] with any questions or to schedule a consultation.
-I have been shooting headshots in New York City for over 15 years and regularly work with a range of industry professionals, including executives, psysicians, lawyers, professors, business owners, real estate agents, and entrepreneurs.
+If you are interested in further discussing corporate headshots for you or your team, please contact me with any questions or to schedule a consultation.
+I have been shooting headshots in New York City for over 15 years and regularly work with a range of industry professionals, including executives, physicians, lawyers, professors, business owners, real estate agents, and entrepreneurs.
 My Image Works NYC studio and is conveniently located in Midtown NYC near Penn Station and FIT.